-- You can specify 5, 10, 20, or 30 as the maximum number of shots for each continuous shutter operation. - You can specify anywhere from 1 second up to 10 seconds as the continuous shutter shooting time, which is the amount of time of the pre-record buffer plus the amount of time that continuous shutter recording is performed after the shutter button is pressed all the way.
+- You can specify 5, 10, 20, or 30 as the maximum number of shots for each continuous shutter operation. - You can specify anywhere from 0.75 seconds up to 10 seconds as the continuous shutter shooting time, which is the amount of time of the pre-record buffer plus the amount of time that continuous shutter recording is performed after the shutter button is pressed all the way.
 The maximum shooting time depends on the selected CS speed.
-You can select a CS speed in the range of 3 to 30 fps.
+You can select a CS speed in the range of 3 to 40 fps.

-30 images per second (30 fps) You can shoot up to 30 images in 1 second.
+40 images per second (40 fps) You can shoot up to 30 images in 0.75 seconds.
 3 images per second (3 fps) You can shoot up to 10 images over 30 seconds.

 - You can configure the mode so up to 25 images are pre-recorded to the buffer until you fully press the shutter button. - The minimum number of pre-recorded buffer images you can specify is three.
 Total recording time depends on the current continuous shutter frames-per-second (fps) setting. - Specifying zero for the number of pre-recorded images disables Prerecord CS and performs High Speed CS only (without pre-recording).
-Note that the mechanical shutter is used when shooting with High Speed CS.

-- 1. In the REC mode, press [BS] (BEST SHOT). - 2.
-Use [▲], [▼], [◀], and [▶] to select "High Speed CS" and then press [SET]. - This will display [(High Speed CS). - 3.
+- In the REC mode, press [TM] (Continuous Shutter). - 2.
+Use [▲], [▼], [◄], and [▶] to select "High Speed CS" and then press [SET]. - This will display [(High Speed CS). - 3.
 Press [SET].